11 Free Website Speed Test Tools for WordPress Users

 Next up, Yahoo!’s page performance tool, YSlow.
 The tool requires installation as an add-on for your browser, but is completely free to use – and most popular web browsers are supported.

 Load Impact is one of the best tools out there for testing how scalable your website is.
-They offer a free website performance test, analyzing the consequences of having 25 concurrent users on your website and the impact this modest traffic has on site speed.
+They offer a free website performance test (5 reports per month), analyzing the consequences of having 25 concurrent users on your website and the impact this modest traffic has on site speed.

 Load Impact displays a handy graph, demonstrating how your load time changes when more users visit your website.
 To ensure your site caters to a truly global audience, Load Impact will also send virtual users to your website from different locations.

 Want more?
 Load Impact conveniently displays top-level statistics such as bandwidth usage, requests made, and the number of requests per second.
 If you want extra data, considering upgrading to one of Load Impact’s premium plans – this allows you to test the impact of far greater volumes of concurrent users.
 The premium plans are available from $89/month.

 And if you are looking for more premium load testing and performance testing tools, we highly recommend New Relic.
 We use two of New Relic’s products here at Kinsta, and that is application monitoring and synthetics.
 We use New Relic on all WordPress sites hosted with Kinsta to monitor uptime and also performance (you can also use your own license key).
 If your website starts to slow down, we can easily see this on our end and then take action to see what might be causing the issue.
 New Relic has been a great tool for us to ensure we provide the best support for our WordPress customers.